vitaly-t/excellent/README.md

     // this = ctrl

     this.onInit = function() {
-        // find child controller childCtrl, and call its method: ctrl.findOne('childCtrl').someMethod();
+        // find one child controller, and call its method: ctrl.findOne('childCtrl').someMethod();

-        // find global controllers globCtrl, and call a method: app.find('globCtrl').forEach(function(c) {
+        // find some global controllers, and call a method: app.find('globCtrl').forEach(function(c) {
             c.someMethod();
         });